TerribleDev/intro-to-docker/story.md

 You are a (somewhat) compentant software enginer that has just joined a new company called bitminer.
 Bitminer is a fancy crypto currency mining platform, and you have been brought on because you said you knew something about docker in your resume.
-You are given a laptop, and told to show up the first day with docker, and dotnet core installed (see Readme.md](Readme.md) for specific setup instructions ).
+You are given a laptop, and told to show up the first day with docker, installed (see Readme.md](Readme.md) for specific setup instructions ).
 You know nothing about the current technology but have heard they are porting a legacy system to dotnet core.

 ## Day 01